Foystor/foystor.github.io/blog/source/_posts/mvn-site-javadoc-404.md

 ## Problem

-I built a project using Maven Quickstart Archetype.
+I've built a project using Maven Quickstart Archetype.

-Then I followed the usage guide of the Apache Maven Javadoc Plugin, and expected to have a Javadoc included in my project documentation.
+I followed the usage guide of the Apache Maven Javadoc Plugin, and expected to have a Javadoc included in my project documentation.

 <figure>
   <img src=usage.png>